odayibas/CS443/README.md

 Please refer to the webpage of the course.

 ## Project
 Each student is expected to be part of a team (size of 3 people).
 During the fifth or sixth week of classes the project topic will be annnounced and every team will be expected to implement a cloud-native mobile-first application.
-Grading criteria will include the operational features of the application (we will cover these features in detail).
+Grading criteria will include the operational features of the application (we will cover these features in detail throughout the semester).
 During the classes each team will present: reports and demo/presentation on at least but not limited to the implementation details, external services, cloud characteristics, performance analysis, etc.

 | | |
 |-|-|